elManto/elmanto.github.io/posts/getting_a_phd_in_syssec.md

 Another reason that motivated me was to spend a proper amount of time to learn new things because I felt that my level of preparation was unsufficient after the Master degree, at least for my personal standards.
 While studying new concepts is not a thing you can do exclusively during a Ph.D., I believe this period is particularly suitable to learn novel approaches/technologies/tools/theories/etc.
-Now, what happened in my experience is that I learnt things from two separate sources.
+Now, what happened in my experience is that I learned things from two separate sources.
 Of course, doing research and experimenting with custom approaches to solve a certain security problem was the first one and it helped me a lot to learn new things on-the-fly.
 You can play with very different technologies and techniques that will become part of your background and at the same time you will be ready to increase your knowledge level about a specific topic.